Flint mayor proposes to stay with Detroit water

 Weaver explained at the press conference that the proposal to stay with the DWSD, now managed by the regionalized Great Lakes Water Authority (GLWA) was prepared over months, in negotiations with officials from all concerned, including Jeff Wright, CEO of the KWA.

-Alongside Weaver stood a rogues’ gallery of Wright, Richard Baird from Governor Rick Snyder’s office, Susan McCormick from the GLWA, Keith Creagh from the Michigan Department of Environmental Quality, Robert Kaplan of the US Environmental Protection Agency and John Young of the American Water Works Association.
+Alongside Weaver stood a rogues’ gallery of Wright, Richard Baird from Governor Rick Snyder’s office, Susan McCormick from the GLWA, Keith Creagh from the Michigan Department of Environmental Quality, Robert Kaplan of the US Environmental Protection Agency and John Young of the American Water Works Service Company.

 Weaver’s proposal consisted of the following points: